 - Delay in treatment for patients in urgent care situations (when in-person care is needed)

-In fact, we have a dedicated Healthcare Team that works solely with clients in that field, so you can be sure that your campaign is in the most capable hands – with the most creative minds at work.
+In fact, we have a dedicated Healthcare Team that works solely with clients in that field, so you can be sure that your healthcare marketing campaign is in the most capable hands – with the most creative minds at work.